 - Obtain a debit card per checking account and write, on the card, which property or business unit the card applies to.

 - On a quarterly basis, log your income and expenses on a spreadsheet.
 You can log income and expenses on a monthly basis if you choose to do so, however it is likely not required at this stage.
-(Check out the rental property Excel spreadsheet we developed for property owners).

 - On a quarterly basis, perform a bank reconciliation between what you are logging on your spreadsheet and the transactions that are recorded on your bank statements.
 We just want to make sure the spreadsheet has captured all transactions on the bank statement.